 Home Improvement for Consumers

-The Department of Consumer Protection registers all home improvement contractors doing business in Connecticut, enforces the state's Home Improvement Act, and administers the Home Improvement Guaranty Fund
+The Department of Consumer Protection registers all home improvement contractors and salespersons in order to offer some protection for consumers.
+We also enforce the state's Home Improvement Act, and administer the Home Improvement Guaranty Fund for consumers.

-Specific skilled work often done as part of a home improvement project often requires additional training, expertise, and licensing.
+Skilled work often done as part of a home improvement project (such as electrical, plumbing, HVAC) will require additional training, expertise, and licensing.

 The sections below will provide more specific guidance.